isomerpages/govtech-corp/media/events/_posts/2024-11-06-post-GovTech x OpenAI Hackathon 2024.md

 <summary><strong>How many members can we have in a team?</strong>​</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Teams can have up to 5 members.
 For teams with less than 5 members, the
-organizer may add successful individual registrants to your team.</p>
+organiser may add successful individual registrants to your team.</p>
 </div>
 </details>
 <details class="isomer-details">